Location

 Explore Grindstone Island Preserves

 Grindstone Island, the fourth largest island in the Thousand Islands, is a treasure of natural beauty and history.
 Though there’s no public transportation to the island, TILTrek tours offer opportunities to explore inland Grindstone.
-The island’s preserve’s are open to the public, with access by boat or select tours.
+The island’s Preserve’s are open to the public, with access by boat or select tours.

 Grindstone Island Nature Trail